elasticio/elasticio.github.io/content/_components/ukraine-alerts/index.md

 * **Regions** - (array, required): Array of selected regions to receive statuses.
 * **Emit data if no alerts found** - (checkbox, optional): If checked: when no alerts are found empty array will be emitted.
 Not checked by default.

-#### Input Metadata

-There is no Input Metadata.

-#### Output Metadata

-Array of regions with detailed alerts statuses, schema can be found [here](https://github.com/elasticio/ukraine-alert-component/blob/master/src/schemas/triggers/getUkraineAlertsPolling.out.json)

 ### Webhook

 Subscription for alarms activation and deactivation.